 The Old Bald Blighter – Part IIMartin Chandler |

 In 1974/75 in Australia Dennis Lillee and Jeff Thomson blew away England’s batting.
 One of the few who seemed to relish the challenge was Tony Greig and after another abject defeat in the first Test of the return series in 1975 he was given the captaincy in place of Scotsman Mike Denness.
-Greig’s first action was to persuade his fellow selectors to put David Steele in the way of Lillee and Thomson, a move that was spectacularly successful as Steele captured the nations hearts and minds with a series of innings that enabled England to avoid defeat in the remaining three Tests and won him the BBC Sports Personality of the Year Award.
+Greig’s first action was to persuade his fellow selectors to put David Steele in the way of Lillee and Thomson, a move that was spectacularly successful as Steele captured the nations hearts and minds with a series of innings that enabled England to avoid defeat in the remaining three Tests, and won him the BBC Sports Personality of the Year Award.

 The following year saw the visit of Clive Lloyd’s West Indians.
 In one of the most ill-advised comments in sporting history Greig told Harry Carpenter on BBC TV’s “Sportsnight” that he intended to make the tourists “grovel” – inevitably the West Indians heard this, they could hardly not have given the publicity that the remark generated, and a storm was unleashed to rival that of Lillee and Thomson but this time with four component parts in Andy Roberts, Michael Holding, Wayne Daniel and Vanburn Holder.
-The events of the tourists game at Taunton carried Close to the forefront of the English cricketing public’s collective consciousness and a nation that desperately needed new heroes was about to turn to an old one.
+The events of the tourists game at Taunton carried Brian Close to the forefront of the English cricketing public’s collective consciousness and a nation that desperately needed new heroes was about to turn to an old one.

 The Taunton game was watched by Alan Gibson, one of cricket’s finest chroniclers, whose reports appeared in “The Times”.
 Gibson’s son has gathered together his father’s best writings and told his lifestory in a recently released book “Of Didcot and The Demon”.
-Publisher Fairfield books have kindly agreed to allow us to include in this feature Gibson’s reports of the match which heralded the last twist in the story of Brian Close’s cricket career:-
+Publisher Fairfield books have kindly agreed to allow us to include in this feature Gibson’s reports of the match which led to the last twist in the story of Brian Close’s cricket career:-

 King uses his captain on way to first century